Amrree/Feck/README.md

 # Feck: The Friendly Command Corrector.
-`feck` is your new best friend in the terminal, a delightful evolution of `thefuck` that gracefully corrects your command-line blunders.
+`feck` is your new best friend in the terminal, a delightful (D) evolution of `thefuck` that gracefully corrects your command-line blunders.
 We've embraced a more charming, less explicit name, making your command-line experience both efficient and a little bit of craic (that's Irish for fun, for those not in the know!).

 Inspired by the original concept of fixing typos, `feck` steps in when you've had a long day, a momentary lapse, or just a good old-fashioned brain fart.
 It's here to turn your `git brnch` into `git branch` and your `apt-get isntall` into `apt-get install`, all with a wink and a nod.
 It's like a cup of tea and a biscuit for your terminal, fixing things up without any fuss.